AndresNeron/CryptoCrawler/README.md

 Tensorflow is used inside this project for training inference AI models over timestamp data.

-#
+# Track personal assets
 This project creates schemas for tracking your personal assets across timestamps.
-You need to setup binance API keys for this to work for your wallet on a secure file.
+You need to setup your binance API key on a secure file for this to work using your wallet.

 # Requirements
 This was tested on a Debian based system (Ubuntu in particular).
 The package manager apt is used in this code.